 - We wrote down the account number and phone number from the back of our credit cards so we’d know how to contact our bank in case a card was lost or stolen.
 They can usually express-mail a new card to you, but it may take a couple of days.

 - We never exchanged money before leaving home because the exchange rates are usually better in the foreign country.
 Also because it’s so easy to find an ATM machine in the airport just after you arrive.
-Even the Biarritz airport has one. :-) We avoided taking very much local (US) currency with us, and by our third trip there, we didn’t take any at all.
+Even the Biarritz airport has one, next to the bar/restaurant.
+We avoided taking very much local (US) currency with us, and by our third trip there, we didn’t take any at all.

 - We notified our credit card company and bank to let them know which foreign countries we’d be in and when, so they didn’t block the cards because of suspicious activity.